19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Referee Specific/Economy/Coins.md

 # Coins

-Roughly speaking, a coin in this game is worth 1gp in most OSR systems, or 1sp in most 5e systems.
+Roughly speaking, a coin in this game is worth 1 coin in Knave, or 1sp in Shadowdark.

 However you want to represent coins is up to you.
 I typically do only 1 denomination of coin for simplicity, and use gemstones for consolidation.